GabriGua/Panimator/README.md

 - Making a smooth transition in js for the Tutorial (I rarely animated in js)
 - Making a Drag and Drop system to re-positioning frames (just to know how this system should have worked)
-- Making the onion skin work ( had to understand how to make it work with a canvas)
+- Making the onion skin work ( had to understand how to make it work with a canvas) -Making the layer system ( this was pretty hard, had to get assisted very often)
 - Debugging (rarely);

 In some occasion used autocomplete just to speed up repetitive tasks.